Irshad-ml/CNN-ClassifierFSDSProject/README.md

 # general_template_new

-General template for any project
+General template used for CNN Classifier project